-Fun as shearing may be, you don’t have to learn to do it yourself.
+As fun as shearing may be, you don’t have to learn to do it yourself.
 When you decide you want to own pet sheep, you need to have the name and number of a couple of people who can shear.
-You must have your sheep shorn every year, in the spring, before it gets hot.
+You must have your sheep shorn every year in the spring before it gets hot.

 I can’t stress that point enough.
 Don’t wait until it’s been ninety degrees for two weeks to call someone and ask them to come shear your sheep for you.
 For one thing, the animals have already been suffering.

 For another, your shearer is probably going to charge you more money because of how miserable it can be to shear when it’s very hot out.
 Also, your sheep are going to have a harder time being shorn because the stress of being handled by a stranger will compound the heat stress they are experiencing.

 Having your sheep shorn before the daily highs get into the ’80s is best.